 - Routine physical exams: well-child care and adult care, performed by the patient's provider at a frequency based on American Medical Association guidelines or as directed by the provider.
 For frequency guidelines, call the Claim Administrator; - Routine diagnostic tests.
-For example: CBC (complete blood count), cholesterol blood test, urinalysis; and - Routine well-woman exams.
+For example: CBC (complete blood count), cholesterol blood test, urinalysis; and - Routine well-woman exams. - In addition, the HDHP Basic will cover cancer-screening tests, well-adult immunizations and wellchild care and immunizations at 100%.

-- In addition, the Health Plan 2000 will cover both cancer-screening tests and well-child care and immunizations at 100% and are not subject to the \$250 annual credit.
 Cancer screenings are:

 - Pap smear performed annually;

 - Mammogram at a frequency based on age:

 - Ages 35-39: baseline mammogram; or

 - Age 40 and older: annual mammogram;

 - Sigmoidoscopy annually for persons age 50 and older;

 - Colonoscopy; and

 - Prostatic-specific antigen (PSA) screening annually with a digital rectal exam in men age 50 and older.